CommonRoad/commonroad-autoware-interface/README.md

 Here the docker setup is described:

 ### cr2autoware setup
+First log in to the docker registry `docker login gitlab.lrz.de:5005`.
-To download the dockerfile just run the comand to start the container: `rocker --nvidia --x11 --volume $HOME/workspace/workspace:/root/workspace -- gitlab.lrz.de:5005/cps/dfg-car`.
+Then to download the dockerimage just run the comand to start the container: `rocker --nvidia --x11 --volume $HOME/workspace/workspace:/root/workspace -- gitlab.lrz.de:5005/cps/dfg-car`.
 It will fetch the image from the container registry of this repository.

 ### cr2autoware update
 To update the docker image in the container registry run the following commands in the main repository folder: